sid-sr/Q-Snake/README.md

 <img align='center' src='./src/img/qtable.png' alt='The Q-table'>

 * The Q-table shown above has dimensions 8 x 16 (with 4 entries in each cell for each move).
+* Each cell in the grid is a state, ie: one situation the snake finds itself in, like the apple is in the top left direction and there is danger to left, which move do I make - up, left, down, or right?
+* The blank entries correspond to unexplored states.
+So initially, all states are unexplored.
+As the AI plays the game, it explores the different states and tries to learn what moves work (based on the reward for each action made).
 * The **white** entries correspond to unexplored states.
 * The **red** entries correspond to explored states with wrong move learnt by the AI.
 * The **green** entries correspond to explored states with right move learnt by the AI (ie: what move a human would make).